(*) Koreans outside Seoul call it "The Republic of Seoul", as it is a world of its own, different than the rest of the country.

 Important Note: It is impossible to visit every little corner of Seoul: it is a huge city.
 I stayed there for 3 weeks and I had the opportunity to visit all major places, but I believe I needed at least another three weeks to cover the places I planned to visit.
 People usually visit the city for 3-5 days and get their city experience by organized tours.
 My advice to visitors is to choose and visit only some of the major attractions that I describe here (for example: one Palace, a couple of markets, the Seoul Tower, etc) and the rest of their time just relax and walk around the city, mix with locals and absorb the smells and colors of Seoul.
 Do not rush around!

-Some days ago, back in Greece, started the 2018 Winter Olympics torch relay.
-Actually, the torch arrived in Korea, just one day before our arrival.
+Some days before my trip to Seoul, back in Greece, I witnessed the 2018 Winter Olympics torch relay.
+Actually, the torch arrived in Korea, just one day before my arrival in Seoul.

 Kimchi (the taste of Korea)